dimitrisPs/ris2017_toolkit/README.md

 Using the calibration files provided with with datasets 3 and 6 to rectify the stereo pairs, results to poor stereo rectifications where corresponding features do not lie in the same scan-lines.
+The calibration of datasets 5,7,8,9 and 10 are mostly ok but they are not very accurate. calibration files for datasets 1,2 and 4 are ok.

 ### Data format